Blog

 How to create a View

 To create a view, the simplest way is to use the graphical designer from SQL Server Management studio.
 From the Views folder beneath the target database in Object Explorer, we use the 'right-click' New View menu item to open the graphical designer, as shown beneath.
-Here, we can construct a query that joins muliple tables, and we specify the output columns of the view.CREATE VIEW vw_IssueDetails
+Here, we can construct a query that joins muliple tables, and we specify the output columns of the view.In this example, we'll create a view that joins the Issue, Tenant, and Property tables.
+We'll name this view vw_IssueDetails.
+The T-SQL for this view looks like this:

 AS